Every year close to the end of September Barcelona holds its largest street party, the Barcelona La Mercè Festival.

 |Barcelona Cathedral night illumination during Festes de La Mercè|

-The dates for the festival for 2014 event is from 19 - 24 September .
+The dates for the festival for 2015 are not officially announced yet but occur around 24 September .

 |Night parades along the Via Laietana at the celebrations|